-Process for requesting MSD to stop benefits (section 75B)
+Process for requesting MSD to stop benefits (section 213)

 All warrants to arrest must be assessed to determine whether the subject of the warrant is considered to be a risk to public safety.
-If you consider there to be "a risk to public safety for the purposes of section 75B", (see 'Criteria for Police requesting benefits be stopped') follow this process to first obtain information from MSD to assist in locating the offender and then for requesting a benefit stop.
+If you consider there to be "a risk to public safety for the purposes of section 213", (see 'Criteria for Police requesting benefits be stopped') follow this process to first obtain information from MSD to assist in locating the offender and then for requesting a benefit stop.

-fender and then for requesting a benefit stop.

-Step Action

-1 Complete a Public Safety Information Request ("PSIR" - POL 4140 available if the 'MSD Forms' node in NIA) to request latest benefit address and benefit status from MSD.
-No specific approval is required to submit this form. ( Note that there is no requirement to obtain a search warrant).
+Complete a Public Safety Information Request ("PSIR" - POL 4140 available in the 'MSD Forms' node in NIA) to request latest benefit address and benefit status from MSD.
+No specific approval is required to submit this form.
+(Note that there is no requirement to obtain a search warrant).
 When "Submit" is selected, this form will automatically be attached to an email and sent to MSD.

 MSD will carry out a data match and return information about the offender's current benefit address, benefit status, Social Welfare Number (SWN), bank account and other details to the requesting officer (or alternative contact).

 The person's details in NIA should be updated with this SWN.

 2 Attempt to locate the offender.

 The minimum enquiries expected to be carried out before requesting a benefit suspension are a door knock on the offender's home or benefit, bail and work addresses.
-Other enquiries to locate include but are not limited to: • door knock on other known addresses • family enquiries and associates • WINZ
+Other enquiries to locate include but are not limited to:

-Telephone Emergency Subscriber Access (TESA)NIA

-• Utilities

-Bully Board Bank Bank

-Bank Madia

-Media.